COVID-19 pandemic in Finland: December 2020

 Finland received its first allotment of Pfizer and BioNTech's COVID-19 vaccine on 28 December.
 Vaccinations began the following day with front-line ICU healthcare workers of the Helsinki University Hospital (HUS) district becoming the first to receive the inoculation.

 On 28 December, Finland reported their first cases of a new variant of SARS-CoV-2 from the United Kingdom, after a person who travelled from Western Europe tested positive for COVID-19.
 On the same day, a separate, second variant from South Africa was also reported in Finland, after two people tested positive for COVID-19.

 February 2021

 In February 2021, a coronavirus variant first thought to be unique was found in Finland.
 The variant, dubbed Fin-796H, displayed some mutations previously discovered in the British and South African variants of the virus.
 However, it later turned out that this variant had been previously discovered in Nigeria and the United Kingdom, among other places.

 June 2022

 By the end of June 2022, all restrictions had been lifted in the country.

 July 2022

-In July 2022, the Finnish Institute for Health and Welfare issued a statement arguing that Finland was transitioning into the endemic phase of COVID-19.
-It was covered widely in Finnish media.
+In July 2022, the Finnish Institute for Health and Welfare issued a statement saying that Finland had saved up to 10,000 lives with vaccination, and was now transitioning into the endemic phase of COVID-19.